Faculty Development Applications

 Intensive Writing Retreat to Develop Manuscripts for Publication

 The two-day Intensive Writing Retreats provide the time and mentorship that many TCU faculty need to develop a manuscript from their dissertation or other research.
 Scholars from TCUs and mainstream institutions provide personalized mentorship and feedback, as well as support in developing a manuscript, the peer-review and publishing processes, preparing conference proposals, and developing and delivering presentations.
-The next Intensive Writing Retreat will be held virtually on October 27-28, 2022.
+The next Intensive Writing Retreat will be held in Denver on May 24-25, 2023.

 TCU Faculty Professional Development Grants